Skip to content

 @Param('id') id: string,

-) { /* all three appear in the spec automatically */ }
+) { /* both appear in the spec automatically */ }

 The schema for each parameter is resolved from its TypeScript type.
 Primitives (string, number, boolean) map directly to JSON Schema types.
 Atscript types and classes with toJsonSchema() are resolved through the schema pipeline.